How Advanced Technology May Impact Product Liability Litigation

 Medical devices such as implantable cardiac devices transmit data from the device to the treating physicians so that they can directly and in real time monitor the patients and the devices.
 When it comes to the internet of things, this device could be vulnerable to unauthorized access.
 Or a bug in the software could misinterpret the data, make the device malfunction and thereby cause harm to the patient.
 When the defect is in the software, the problem of liability cannot be clearly established because courts have not clearly specified whether software is a product for purposes of strict product liability.
 Legal experts expect courts to consider software in IoT devices as a service rather than a product.

-Wearable devices contain a large amount of data and this may be utilized as evidence in injury litigation to support or dismiss a claim.
+Wearable devices contain a large amount of data, and this may be utilized as evidence in injury litigation to support or dismiss a claim.
 This data relates to the health of the user and could be considered as significant as medical records in personal injury claims to evaluate the intensity of an injury.

 If a claim is brought, it is best to consult a legal expert to obtain advice regarding the preservation of necessary documents, and other details.

 The impact of technology on product liability is a topic much discussed these days.
 However, whatever be the reason for a product liability lawsuit, personal injury is at its center.
 This emphasizes the value of credible medical records.
 Medical records are very important in a product liability claim and they are useful for the defense side to determine pre-existing conditions before using the medical device/product.
-For the plaintiff side too, these valuable documents are clear evidence of the injury and its after effects.
+For the plaintiff side too, these valuable documents are clear evidence of the injury and its aftereffects.
 Providers of medical review services are called upon to review various types of medical records – admission and discharge records, progress notes, ER records, physician orders, operating room records, medication and lab reports and so on.
-Thus, detailed medical documentation has a major impact on the outcome of a product liability case, which means that providers have to pay special attention to accurate and reliable medical records.
+Thus, detailed medical documentation has a major impact on the outcome of a product liability case, which means that providers must pay special attention to accurate and reliable medical records.

 Discover our medical record review solutions and partner with us for your next case.